Leonel Núñez

-Leonel Jorge Núñez (born 13 October 1984) is an Argentine footballer who last played as a forward for Nueva Chicago.
+Leonel Jorge Núñez (born 13 October 1984) is an Argentine former footballer who last played as a forward for Nueva Chicago.

 Career

 Argentinos Juniors

 From 2004 to 2007 Núñez played for Argentinos Juniors in the Argentine Primera División.
 He finished the 2006 Apertura tournament with 8 goals, and was in the top ten goalscorers.
 During the Clausura tournament 2007 he scored one of the goals of the season from his own half against Belgrano de Córdoba.
 His goals helped Argentinos Juniors move away from the bottom four in the Primera División relegation table for the first time in nearly three years.
 The young striker attracted a lot of attention from many big European clubs during his time in Argentina due to his prolific goal-scoring ratio.

 Olympiacos

 In June 2007, Núñez signed with Greek club Olympiacos for €3 million as reported.
 He agreed personal terms for a four-year contract worth €500,000 a season.

 Núñez scored his first goal for Olympiacos in a pre-season friendly against Turkish club Ankaragücü.
 On 16 January 2008, Núñez scored his first official goal for Olympiacos.
-It was a brilliant scissor kick to make it 4-0 in the Greek cup derby match against Panathinaikos.
+It was a brilliant scissor kick to make it 4–0 in the Greek cup derby match against Panathinaikos.
 Núñez recorded his first league goal, essentially a decider, shortly afterwards in the game against OFI Crete.
 With Olympiacos he won the Greek Super League, the Greek Cup as well as the Greek Super Cup.